lilydjwg/nvchecker/README.rst

 keyfile
   Specify an ini config file containing key (token) information.
-This file should contain a ``keys`` section, mapping key names to key values.
+This file should contain a ``keys`` table, mapping key names to key values.
 See specific source for the key name(s) to use.

 Global Options